rx-modules/gists/README.md

-# A place for small to medium mcfunction scripts to live
+# A home for rx-module snippets

 Articles:
 * [Calculating distance and vector magnitudes](dist)